<Trans>

 : only text nodes allowed<b>bold <i>italic</i></b>

-: no nested elements, even simple onesi18next.options.react
+: no nested elements, even simple ones

-that affect this behaviour:transSupportBasicHtmlNodes
+that affect this behaviour:

 true

-) in translations instead of indexed keystransKeepBasicHtmlNodesFor
+) in translations instead of indexed keys

 ['br', 'strong', 'i', 'p']